Bonnet House pictures | Fort Lauderdale Wedding Photographer

 It honestly pains me when I see wedding galleries where the bride’s gown appears “just white” — no lace definition, no texture, no craftsmanship visible.
 White fabric is not flat.
 Lace is not blank.
 Design deserves clarity.

-Using F16 allowed the structure of the lace, the weave of the burlap, and the subtle transitions in tone to remain visible and dimensional.
+Using a small lens opening allowed the structure of the lace, the weave of the burlap, and the subtle transitions in tone to remain visible and dimensional.
 The result is not just a photograph of a runner — it’s a preserved design decision.

 A wedding is more than moments.
 It’s a collection of thoughtful choices.